 - Bring to a boil and then lower to simmer and cover for 10 to 15 minutes until veggies are tender

 - Serve with tortilla chips if you wish and enjoy!

 They can make you sick!

 Raw kidney beans contain a toxin that can make you ill.
-The consumption of as little as three raw beans is enough to ingest the toxin and make yourself sick.
+The consumption of as little as three raw beans is enough to ingest the toxin and cause sickness.

-Please be safe and boil your raw beans for 10 minutes or used canned beans.
-Do not dump raw beans in your slow cooker!
+Please be safe and boil your raw beans for 10 minutes or use canned beans.
+Do not just dump raw beans in your slow cooker!